-There is global interest among policy-makers in the impact of the NLW.
-The LPC is required to make recommendations to the Government on the path of the rate of the NLW to 2024.
-The findings from this research will directly inform policy decisions touching the lives of millions of workers as well as contributing to policy formation in the UK and beyond.
+There is global interest among policy-makers in the impact of minimum wages and the treatment of apprentices, trainees and young workers.
+The LPC is required to make recommendations to the Government on the level of the Apprentice Rate and its structure.
+The findings from this research will directly inform policy decisions touching the lives of thousands of apprentices as well as contributing to policy formation in the UK and beyond.